kgierke/nuxt-matomo/README.md

 npx nuxi module add @kgierke/nuxt-matomo
 ```

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use Nuxt Matomo in your Nuxt app ✨

 ## Contribution